 Beckerman is the president and CEO of the Internet Association.
 Under his leadership, association membership has grown to over 40 top Internet companies.
 Beckerman is regularly cited as an authority on Internet policy and speaks regularly about the industry’s perspective on policy issues.
 He was recognized by Washingtonian magazine as one of D.C.’s Tech Titans and by Recode as one of Silicon Valley’s top advocates in Washington.

-Bejtlich is senior director for security and intelligence operations at Splunk.
+Bejtlich is a principal security strategist at Corelight.
 Previously, he was chief security officer at Mandiant and chief security strategist at FireEye.
 He was a military intelligence officer and leader at the Air Force CERT and created the General Electric CIRT.

 Blaze is a professor in the Computer and Information Science department at the University of Pennsylvania, where his research focuses on computer security, cryptography, privacy and the relationship between technology and public policy.
 He is especially interested in the implications of large-scale systems, surveillance technologies and electronic voting.